Yes, the Flyers are rebuilding. But John Tortorella’s team has to be more competitive than this.

 “When the wins are not coming, it’ll obviously hurt the confidence a little bit,” goaltender Sam Ersson said.
 “But everybody believes in this group.
 When we get rolling, we know we’ll take off.”

 That sounds wonderful.
-There was a fair bit of that half-whispered optimism among the players and coach John Tortorella after Tuesday’s game, after it took the Flyers more than five periods, between a 3-0 blanking by the Vancouver Canucks on Saturday and this snoozer against the Caps, to score a goal in their home rink.
+There was a fair bit of that half-whispered optimism among the players and coach John Tortorella after Tuesday’s game, after it took the Flyers more than five periods, between a 3-0 blanking by the Vancouver Canucks on Saturday and this snoozer against the Caps, to score a goal at their home rink.
 We’re squeezing the sticks too tight.
 We’re trying too hard.
 We didn’t play badly.
 We just didn’t finish.
 Just need some puck luck.

 But the stick-gripping and the frustration account for only so much of the issue here.
 The Flyers enter their Wednesday-night rematch with Washington, this one at Capital One Arena, having lost five straight games and, dating to last season, 17 of their last 22.
-The good feelings that they generated through their first 70 games of 2023-24, when they surprised most everyone by making a bid for a playoff berth pretty much through sheer effort, have mostly faded.
+The good feelings that they generated through their first 70 games of 2023-24, when they surprised most everyone by making a bid for a playoff berth pretty much through sheer effort, mostly have faded.
 They were not a competitive team during that eight-game losing streak that started in late March and ended in mid-April.
 And given that they have surrendered 23 goals and scored just 11 during this recent five-gamer, it’s difficult to call them a competitive team now.

 “I don’t equate the start of this year toward last year,” Tortorella said.
 “I think there are other reasons why it ended the way it did last year, and I don’t think that’s what it is here.
 We’re not scoring.
 As we start to get more frustrated, that’s when we started to give up chances.
 We have to keep on fighting and try to force good things to come our way.